oxygensmith/robbutzcalendar/README.md

 A simple, static availability calendar that displays my weekly schedule, pulling data from Airtable.
 It's intended as a section of my website that is compiled elsewhere, so it has the same styles.
 If you use this, just replace the branding and styles with your own.

-Unless I've totally broken this, a working example is up at:
+Unless I've utterly broken this, a working example is up at:
 [https://calendar.robbutz.com/](https://calendar.robbutz.com/)
-or [https://robbutz-calendar.netlify.app/](https://robbutz-calendar.netlify.app/) if the DNS/SSL is not working.

 ## Features